rOpenGov/iotables/cran-comments.md

 ## Notes
 This version is eliminates deprecated functions from tidyverse, particularly
-* dplyr mutate_if, mutate_at funs
+* dplyr mutate_if, mutate_at funs, group_by
 * tidyselect one_of
 * tidyr gather, and most instances of spread.

-The empty_remove function was earlier an internal function but it has siginificant user value and is now exported (with new unit tests.)
+The empty_remove() function was earlier an internal function but it has siginificant user value and is now exported (with new unit tests.)